-Option to ignore trainer input
+Option to ignore trainer input from slave

-In logic switches the sources may have this option set to ignore sources coming from the trainer input.
-A typical application is where a logic switch is configured to detect movement of the master trainer's sticks (e.g. Elevator stick) to allow for instant intervention if things go wrong.
-This option is needed to prevent the student stick inputs from triggering the logic switch.
+In logic switches the sources may have the 'Ignore trainer input' option set to ignore any sources coming from the slave trainer input.

+A typical application is where a logic switch is configured to detect movement of the master trainer's sticks (e.g. Aileron and Elevator sticks) to allow for instant intervention if things go wrong.
+This option is needed to prevent the slave trainer (i.e. student) stick inputs from triggering the logic switch.